ecamo19/gsoc2022_web/docs/My experice with PEcAn.md

 __Final take__

-Working with PEcAn was a challenging but regarding experience that tough me how an organization with many collaborators work which I think will help me to develop and good scientific career.
+Working with PEcAn was a challenging but rewarding experience that tough me how an organization with many collaborators work which I think will help me to develop and good scientific career.